Power Variability: Variable

 - Multiple reticles including illuminated options available

-Our Verdict on the Mark 5 HD Rifle Scope
+Our Verdict On The Leupold Mark 5 HD Rifle Scope

-According to the bull’s-eye, the Leupold Mark 5HD 5-25×56 rifle scope is capable of getting you within the 10 ring no matter the distance – if you have the right equipment.
+According to the bull's-eye, the Leupold Mark 5HD 5-25x56 rifle scope is capable of getting you within the 10 ring no matter the distance - if you have the right equipment.
 This scope is a serious buy for serious shooters.
-While the Mark 5HD line may not top the Mark 6 or Mark 8 series, it’s a welcome option to those of us who want premium without spending over $3000.
+While the Mark 5HD line may not top the Mark 6 or Mark 8 series, it's a welcome option to those of us who want premium without spending over $3000.
+We even named it as one of the best FFP scopes in 2019.

 We won't judge you if more than $2000 is still a luxury buy that you won't ever be able to bring yourself to spend on a scope.
 Just owning a Leupold gives you instant bragging rights.
 If you're a hunter, consider the Leupold VX-3i rifle scope if you're on a budget but you want something dependable.